 Pursuant to clause 99 (1) 1) and clause 13 (1) 1) of the Auditors Activities Act (came into force at 01.07.2010), Olympic Entertainment Group AS has the obligation to form an Audit Committee.
 The Audit Committee consists of two members: Chairman Liina Linsi and member Armin Karu.

-The Audit Committee at Olympic Entertainment Group AS is an advisory body to the Supervisory Board in the areas of auditing, risk management, internal control and audit, supervision and budget preparation and in respect of the legality of the activities of the Supervisory Board.
+The Audit Committee at Olympic Entertainment Group AS is an advisory body to the Supervisory Board in the areas of accounting, auditing, risk management, internal control and audit, supervision and budget preparation and in respect of the legality of the activities of the Supervisory Board.